AuroralDiffraction/rosaline.website/content/portfolio/ux/DRT-Bus-Experience-Design-for-Tourists.md

 This project is a group work with three other students.

-**Team Leader: Xiangyu Xiao (me)**
+**Team Leader: Xiangyu Xiao (me)**：As the team leader, I am responsible for the overall project management, data analysis, determining the main features, prototype iteration, and video production.

 Team members:
-- Jingkun Wei
+- Jingkun Wei: Responsible for the user reseach
-- Mengze Cai
-- Rhys Taylor

-As the team leader, I am responsible for the overall project management, data analysis, determining the main features, prototype iteration, and video production.

-Jingkun Wei is responsiblefor the user reseach, Mengze Cai is responsible for making the prototype, user evaluation and reflection, Rhys Taylor is responsible for the design book.
+- Mengze Cai: Responsible for making the prototype, user evaluation and reflection
+- Rhys Taylor: Responsible for the design book

 **UN Goal background**